Environmental Program Specialist

 City Code regulations state:

-Yard material piles are not allowed in the downtown core area (the area bounded by 5th Street, the south side of 1st Street, the west side of B Street and the Union Pacific railroad tracks).
+* Yard material piles are not allowed in the downtown core area (the area is bounded by 5th Street, the south side of 1st Street, the west side of B Street, and the Union Pacific railroad tracks).

-- These items may be placed in yard material piles: Pruning’s, weeds, discarded floral displays, leaves & grass clippings ONLY IF THE ORGANICS CART IS FULL), indoor plants, Christmas trees, branches up to 8 inches in diameter and brush.
+* The following items may be placed in yard material piles: Pruning's, weeds, discarded floral displays, leaves, or grass clippings (ONLY IF THE ORGANICS CART IS FULL), indoor plants, Christmas trees, branches up to 8 inches in diameter and brush.

 Be aware that yard material piles can create serious hazards for cyclists.
 Yard materials can cause a cyclist to crash by slipping or getting branches stuck in their wheel spokes, especially in the absence of street lighting.
 YARD MATERIALS SHOUILD NEVER BE PLACED IN BIKE LANES.